 I finally pulled myself away from the art but don't think I got away without enjoying koulurakia, kourambiethes and more!!!

 Welcome to Jojo's Joys, a place where I share bits and pieces of my daily living adventures here in Georgia and from lots of other places.
-Why don’t you grab a cup of coffee or tea or maybe a glass of wine so we can visit.
-I hope you’ll linger a bit to read a post or two and if you feel inclined, leave me a note.
+I hope you’ll linger a bit to read a post or two and while you are at it, leave me a note and let me know what you've been up to.
 It’s always nice to hear from blog friends.
 Some people know me as Cheryl but my sweet granddaughters call me Jojo.
-Thanks for stopping by – hope to see you again soon.
+Thanks for stopping by – hope to see you again, real soon!